Weekday cartoon: 1990–1997

-Decline
+1997–2005

 In 1996, the United States Congress passed the Telecommunications Act of 1996 – which was signed into law by then-President of the United States Bill Clinton; among the changes to broadcast regulation incurred by the passage of the law included the relaxing of radio and television ownership limits, and it would also regulate children's television substantially.
 All broadcast television stations would be required to air three hours of educational and informative ("E/I") children's programming on a weekly basis.
 With a few exceptions; however, the weekday cartoons were then not considered to meet the requirements set by the federal mandates.
 The Federal Communications Commission also placed new regulations on advertising content, making selling commercial time during entertainment-based children's programming difficult on over-the-air stations (cable channels, in comparison, would not face the same stringent regulations).
 The decline of the weekday cartoons began in 1997, as the FCC's new regulations on children's programming resulted in complaints from local stations regarding the ability to make airing cartoons financially viable.

 Regardless of the new regulations, UPN attempted to run a teen sitcom block in 1997.
 It only lasted one year.
 Warner Bros. would stop syndicating its vintage theatrical and made-for-TV cartoons to local stations that year, relegating them to cable television.
 The WB, though, continued to air the Kids' WB block and commissioned the daily cartoon Histeria! to meet the E/I guidelines.

 Starting in 1998, some UPN- and WB-affiliated stations would scale back their reliance on syndicated cartoons in morning timeslots in favor of airing family sitcoms, weekday morning local newscasts, and/or court, talk or reality series; many Fox affiliates also started running morning newscasts around this time.
 The Disney Afternoon ended its run in syndication, in September 1999.
 Disney would then enter into a time-lease agreement with UPN, replacing the UPN Kids block (which debuted in 1995) with Disney's One Too.
 Disney's One Saturday Morning was on from 1997 until 2002.
 Still, there was a decent number of cartoons that were available in syndication in the 1990s.
-And in 1999, Fox Kids trimmed its weekday block to two hours while adding The Magic School Bus, which occupied an hour of the lineup to meet the E/I quotas for its local stations.
+And in 1999, Fox Kids trimmed its weekday block to two hours while adding PBS's The Magic School Bus, which occupied an hour of the lineup to meet the E/I quotas for its local stations.